 - Complementary = two colors directly across from one another on the color wheel

 - Monochromatic = one color with multiple different shades

 - Analogous = colors next to one another on the color wheel

-When you are choosing a palette for a website, the type of relationship we want our colors to have is a good place to start.
-Some designers opt to use different tones of the same color (e.g., blue) as a color palette.
-When I design websites, I opt to focus on complementary colors to provide contrast.
+When creating a palette for a website, the type of relationship we want our colors to have is a good starting point.
+Some designers use different tones of the same color (e.g., blue) as a color palette.
+Others, like me, focus on complementary colors to provide contrast.

 Contrasting Colors on Websites Bring Me Joy

-When you go on a website, you want it to be colorful!
-Imagine going on a website that has a gray background, gray content sections, gray text, and a gray button.
-Everything would blend together!
-This signifies the importance of complementary colors on websites.
-You want to use color to your advantage to separate your content and highlight CTAs, or calls-to-action.
-These are points on your website where a user can convert (e.g., contact you, buy a product, book a demo, etc.).
+Imagine going on a website with a gray background, gray content sections, gray text, and a gray button.
+Everything would blend!
+Such a scenario signifies the importance of complementary colors on websites.
+We can use colors to our advantage to separate content and highlight CTAs (calls-to-action).
+These are points on a website where users can convert (e.g., contact, buy a product, book a demo, etc.).

-Some businesses that I design websites for want to stick with a monochromatic or analogous color palette.
-While these types of color schemes can be used on a website, I always emphasize the importance of incorporating a contrast accent color into the palette for use with CTAs, such as buttons.
-It is perfectly fine to be more conservative in your colors.
+Some businesses prefer to stick with a monochromatic or analogous color palette.
+However, I always emphasize the importance of incorporating a contrasting accent color into the palette for CTAs, such as buttons.
+We can be more restrained in our color choices.
 But, use an accent color for conversion points at a minimum.

-When users look through your website, you want your opportunities for conversion to stand-out, or you risk your users scrolling over them.
-On Spark Creative’s website, we use different blues as our primary colors and incorporate a bold orange for our buttons and to emphasize certain parts of our copy (e.g., “Ignite”).
+When users look through a website, it’s crucial to make opportunities for conversion to stand out or risk users scrolling right over them.
+On Spark Creative’s website, we use different blues as our primary colors and incorporate a bold orange for our buttons to emphasize certain parts of our copy (e.g., “Ignite”).
 You might miss our CTAs on those blue backgrounds if we used a similar-looking blue for our buttons.